AzadehJafariML/AzadehJafariML/README.md

 ## What I bring

-- **Hands-on deep learning:** I have designed custom 3D-CNN architectures and applied ResNet-50 transfer learning for neural decoding of awake-primate fMRI, and fine-tuned a pre-trained DeepLabCut model for markerless tracking — defining and comparing facial-landmark configurations and selecting the most robust for downstream analysis.
+- **Hands-on deep learning:** I have designed custom 3D-CNN architectures and applied ResNet-50 transfer learning for neural decoding of awake primate fMRI, and fine-tuned a pre-trained DeepLabCut model for markerless tracking (defining and comparing facial-landmark configurations and selecting the most robust for downstream analysis).
 I validate carefully, using leave-one-subject-out cross-validation and permutation testing.

-- **Agentic AI for real problems:** I designed and built **MarmoMind**, a human-in-the-loop AI agent for processing awake-marmoset fMRI: deterministic orchestration paired with a language-model judgment step, built on Anthropic's Agent SDK and run end-to-end on real data.
-It reflects how I worked during my PhD — real problem first, a human kept in the loop, and claims grounded only in what the system actually does.
+- **Agentic AI for real problems:** I designed and built **MarmoMind**, a human-in-the-loop AI agent for processing awake marmoset fMRI data: deterministic orchestration paired with a language model judgment step, built on Anthropic's Agent SDK and run end to end on real data.
+It reflects how I worked during my Ph.D (real problem first, a human kept in the loop, and claims grounded only in what the system actually does.)

-- **Full-stack experimental engineering:** I work across the whole pipeline — from Python/MATLAB acquisition code and MR hardware (an 8-channel RF receive coil, a PEEK head-post, and a computer-vision board for capturing and processing images) through preprocessing and analysis to the statistics.
+- **Full-stack experimental engineering:** I work across the whole pipeline; from Python/MATLAB code and MR hardware (an 8-channel RF receive coil, a PEEK head-post, and a computer-vision board for capturing and processing images) through preprocessing and analysis to the statistics.
 I also have over two years of medical-device R&D experience in signal processing and hardware calibration.

 - **Reproducibility-first practice:** Versioned code, peer-reviewed acquisition and processing protocols, and validation against expert-annotated ground truth using quantitative metrics (Dice, Hausdorff distance).
+Check my [Google Scholar](https://scholar.google.ca/citations?user=KesIxo0AAAAJ

-- **Published researcher:** Several first-author publications on whole-brain functional networks in the awake marmoset (*Cell Reports*, *Journal of Neuroscience*, *Imaging Neuroscience*), spanning vocalization processing, neural decoding, and oromotor control.
+- **Published researcher:** Several first-author publications on whole brain functional networks in the awake marmoset (*Cell Reports*, *Journal of Neuroscience*, *Imaging Neuroscience*), spanning vocalization processing, neural decoding, and pose estimation using ML/AI approaches.

 ## Technical skills